allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Click OK to delete or Cancel to retain.

+!!! warning
-!!! warning: There is no undo function if you delete it by mistake.
+    There is no undo function if you delete it by mistake.

 Delete a Piece of Equipment